-A short circular walk with emphasis on the different plants and animals present in different habitats including woodland, grazing marsh, dykes and reedfen.
-Look out for Swallowtails, Grass Snakes and Common Lizards.
-Visit a bird hide to study the adaptations of water birds first hand whilst watching for Marsh Harriers in the sky above (binoculars provided).
+An interactive sensory walk with emphasis on the different plants and animals present in different habitats including woodland, grazing marsh, dykes and reedfen.
+Look out for swallowtails, grass snakes and common lizards.
+Visit a bird hide to study the adaptations of water birds first hand whilst watching for marsh harriers in the sky above (binoculars provided).
+Children create habitat cards and draw a sound map to make a lasting reminder of their walk